-Washington may see a brief plateau in coronavirus cases, but officials warn large gatherings could lead to another spike
+‘Our emergency rooms are full’: Washington health officials warn of holiday COVID spike

 While hospital systems remain stressed by the ongoing surge in coronavirus cases driven by the delta variant and unvaccinated people, health officials announced at a Thursday press briefing that state data indicates case rates could plateau — for now.

-But officials warn Labor Day weekend festivities and large gatherings could lead to another spike in cases and hospitalizations.
+But officials warn Labor Day weekend gatherings could lead to another spike in cases and hospitalizations.

-Though the state is still in the midst of the fifth wave, officials expressed hope that cases could flatten.
+Though the state is still in the the fifth wave, officials expressed hope that cases could flatten.
 But hospitalizations may remain high for a few more weeks.

 Scott Lindquist, acting chief science officer for the Department of Health, urged people to use caution during Labor Day weekend and be mindful of any “risky” behavior because “our emergency rooms, our intensive care units are so full.”